 Gifts & Hospitality in the Anti-Bribery Context

-Roberto Berry, Assistant General Counsel for International Matters and Global Compliance for Fiat Chrysler Automobiles
+Roberto Berry, Assistant General Counsel International Affairs and Compliance, FCA (“Fiat Chrysler Automobiles”) US LLC

 Matt Birk, CPA and Partner, Deloitte Financial Advisory Services LLP